Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 It manages access authorization to system-protected resources only for users with rights to use them according to the Role-based Access Control (RBAC) and Attribute-based Access Control (ABAC) paradigms.
 Integration with external user repositories (LDAP or Active Directory) is also available.
 It manages the user lifecycle and related authorizations via the console.

-The service is offered with the following unit metric: *100 users*.
+The service is offered with the following unit metric: *100 concurrent users*.

 #### Features and Advantages